logo

 Common Causes of Heat Stroke

-Dogs who are left outside without sufficient shade and water are also at a high risk of heat stroke.
-It can also happen when a dog is too active on hot days, such as if the dog tags along on a long hike when the temperatures are too hot.
+Dogs left outside without enough shade and water are also at high risk.
+So are dogs pushed too hard on hot days, like a dog brought along on a long hike when it's too warm out.

 Symptoms of Heat Stroke